We’re a forward-thinking organisation that isn’t afraid to try new ways of working.

 Over the past 15 years, we’ve invested in new ideas to make sure our health and social care services have the best impact on people’s lives.

-Working closely with commissioners, colleagues and the communities we serve we invest in creating joined-up services where patients don't have to keep telling their story each time they visit, in introducing technology which means more time spent with the people who rely on the services we look after and empowering our colleagues with the Feel the Difference Fund - dedicated money, owned by our colleagues to help make the big and small changes which mean that everyone feels the difference.
+Working closely with the NHS and local authorities, we have implemented joined-up services where patients don't have to keep telling their story each time they visit, introduced technology so that health practitioners can spend more time with the people who rely on the services we look after, and empowered our colleagues with the Feel the Difference Fund - dedicated money, owned by our colleagues, to help make the big and small changes that help to change lives.